Run PDFCreator as a Windows Service with AlwaysUp

 PDFCreator Windows Service: Startup Tab

 9. Click the Save button.
-In a couple of seconds, an application called PDFCreator will show up in the AlwaysUp window.
-It is not yet running though.
+In a couple of seconds, an application called PDFCreator (or whatever you called it) will show up in the AlwaysUp window.
+It won't be running though, and the state will be "Stopped":

 PDFCreator Windows Service: Created